maxgronlund/heimdallr/README.md

 6. How should it be packaged
 7. Make it extenciable
 8. Make an API to other aps can registere true Heimdallr

+### Suggestions
+1. Don't make the GUI a part of the project, but make real great cook-book style guides
+2. Build it on top of existing frameworks

 ---